TharushaSachinthana/Flower-bloom_test-repo/README.md

 Open the index.html file in your web browser to view the project locally.

-### Customizing the Project
-Feel free to customize the project to suit your preferences.
-Here’s how you can make changes:

-**Change Colors**

-Modify the style.scss file to change colors.
-Look for CSS variables or classes related to colors and update them as desired.

-**Change Flower Type**

-**To change the type of flowers or the flower images:**

-Locate the flower images in your project folder (e.g., images/ directory).
-Replace the existing flower image files with new ones of your choice.
-Update the image paths in the style.scss file if necessary.
-Add Your Own Pictures

-**To add your own pictures:**

-Place your images in the images/ directory.
-Update the style.scss file to include references to your new images.
-Contributing
-**Feel free to contribute to this project by:**

-Creating issues
-Submitting pull requests
-Providing feedback
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 **Happy coding and enjoy the beautiful blooming flowers! 🌸**